Forex Trading13 min read

 4. Be aware of weekend gaps — positions held over the weekend may open significantly different on Monday

-Axiory recommends: "Check the economic calendar for high-impact news events and their release hours to avoid trading during those times." (source: axiory.com, referenced in SERP data, 2026-03-24)
+Axiory recommends: "Check the economic calendar for high-impact news events and their release hours to avoid trading during those times." (source: axiory.com)

 Trading Psychology — The Invisible Risk